kasperfg16/p8_sewbot/README.md

 - All files that only relates to your own pc should never be included in commits, make sure to add them to gitignore!.

 - All custom environments should be added to gitignore.

-## Recommmendations

-1. We recommend to read the project report for an understanding of the system.
-At least the "Prototype" section.

-2. This project is using ROS2 galactic on ubuntu 20.04.
-Other configurations are used at own dispare and misery

-3. We recommend using dualboot via USB: <https://www.youtube.com/watch?v=cHF1ByFKtZo&t=315s>.
-In this way you can transfer all files between systems on the go.

 ## Prerequisites